Documentation

 const SomeJson = S.struct({ foo: S.string, bar: S.boolean });

-type SomeJson = S.Schema.Type<typeof SomeJson>;
+type SomeJson = typeof SomeJson.Type;

 const TodoTable = table({